The Singles Network Ministries

 JOE: “I lost my wife to cancer a few years ago.
 I hated being alone.
 I was so lonely.
 I started to date, but I expected too much too soon.
 I was rejected over and over.
 I think I should stay single and not get hurt anymore.”

-As I listened to Joe, I knew firsthand what he was saying.
-Even though I had not lost a spouse or had a divorce, I had two engagements to end, not to mention other broken relationships.
-I know what relational pain is and how it can keep you from developing new relationships.
-My concern for Joe was how quickly he may have started dating after his wife's death.
-Maybe the rejections were due to how others perceived him.
+As I listened to Joe, I understood firsthand what he was saying.
+Although I had not lost a spouse or gone through a divorce, I had experienced two engagements ending and other broken relationships.
+I know what relational pain feels like and how it can prevent you from forming new relationships.
+My concern for Joe was how quickly he might have started dating after his wife's death.
+Maybe the rejections he faced were due to how others perceived him.
 Perhaps they could tell he was still grieving.
-Joe needs time to heal, to rest in the Lord.
-He needs to focus on building friendships of all kinds, allowing God to tell him the next step.
-He also needs to be involved with serving others, so the focus is on others versus himself.
-I know the more I work for the Lord, surrounded by my Christian friends, the less lonely I feel.
+Joe needs time to heal and to rest in the Lord.
+He should focus on building friendships of all kinds, allowing God to guide his next steps.
+He also needs to serve others, shifting focus away from himself.
+I know that the more I work for the Lord and stay connected with my Christian friends, the less lonely I feel.

-God tells us in his Word the value of taking the time to rest to heal before moving on.
-We can't get clear direction or peace if our vision is foggy.
+God tells us in His Word the importance of taking time to rest and heal before moving forward.
+We can't receive clear direction or peace if our vision is blurred.
 We also cannot pour out of an empty vessel.
-We have to go to the source that gives us the strength to endure whatever God has allowed us to go through—strength that will eventually allow us to pour into others again, to have the relationship God wants.
+We need to go to the source that gives us the strength to endure whatever God allows us to go through—strength that will eventually enable us to pour into others again and maintain the relationship God desires.

 "Come to me, all you who are weary and burdened, and I will give you rest” (Matt.
 11:28).